7ank0v1c/Obtainium-Emulator-Pack/README.md

 **Citra and Yuzu:**
 - Regrettably, Citra and Yuzu are not included in this pack due to legal restrictions imposed by Nintendo.

-**A Note Regarding Stable, Nightly, and Canary Versions of the Same Application**
+**A Note Regarding Stable, Nightly, and Canary Versions of the Same Application:**
 - It is not possible to install multiple versions of the same application.
 For instance, you must choose between RetroArch (stable) and RetroArch (nightly).
 You cannot have both versions installed simultaneously.

 **How Does This Function?**